- Deep Sea Mystery:This Week in History - August 17, 2020

 - Determining who has the rights to the work: Will the client maintain rights or will the writer maintain First Serial rights?
-There is a big difference between the two.
+They are very different.
 If the client maintains exclusive rights, the client pays the writer for the work, but is under no obligation to pay royalties for any money made from the project.
 On the other hand, if the writer maintains First Serial rights, the writer can resell the material to other outlets after the client’s initial use.

-- Eliminating conflict over payment: The contract will stipulate the payment amount, how it will be paid and due dates.
+- Eliminating conflict over payment: Stipulated the payment amount, how it will be paid and due dates.

-- It establishes how conflicts will be resolved: The contract will stipulate how legal disputes will be resolved and in what legal jurisdiction.
+- It establishes how conflicts will be resolved: Stipulates how legal disputes will be resolved and in what legal jurisdiction.
 If there is no contract and the parties go to court, it becomes a case of he said, she said.
-The judge will have a difficult time determining who is telling the truth.

-- Backing out of the agreement: The contract protects both parties from trying to back out of the contract without warning or without following the steps stipulated in the agreement.
+- Backing out of the agreement: Both parties are protected from attempting to back out of the contract without warning or without following the steps stipulated in the agreement.

 Why the Fear?

-Why do clients fear contracts?
-Art business coach Maria Brophy believes there are two reasons: either clients are unfamiliar with the process, or the contract is presented too early in the negotiating process.
+Why do clients fear freelancer agreements?
+Art business coach Maria Brophy believes there are two reasons: either clients are unfamiliar with the process, or the contract is presented too early in the negotiation.

-Brophy recommends contractors don’t bring up a contract until after the project has been solidified.
+Brophy recommends freelancers don’t bring up a contract until after the project has been solidified.
 If approached at this stage and in the proper format, clients should be more accepting.